uthvah/locksidian/README.md

 2. In Obsidian, go to **Settings > Third-party Plugins**.
 3. Enable **Community Plugins** if you haven't already.
 4. Open the folder for community plugins.
-5. Create a new folder inside called 'locksidian'
+5. Create a new folder inside called `'locksidian'`
-6. Copy the 3 downloaded file into the folder.
+6. Copy the 3 downloaded files into the folder.
 7. Restart Obsidian.
 8. Locksidian should now appear in the list of installed plugins in the Obsidian settings.